 This is an example of a centered cover letter letterhead.
 With this style, it's important to note that the salutation and body of the letter remain left-justified.

 Betty J. Jobseeker

 Dear Hiring Manager,

-If you need help building a cover letter that catches a hiring manager’s attention, visit LiveCareer’s cover letter builder.
-This tool quickly gives you a cover letter that’s personalized and helps your application stand out.
+If you need help building a cover letter that catches a hiring manager's attention, check out LiveCareer's Cover Letter Builder.
+This tool quickly gives you a cover letter that's personalized and helps your application stand out.